ARTICLE I: NAME

 F.The business and property of this organization shall be managed by the Executive Committee.
 A majority of the Executive Committee members present and voting shall constitute a legal quorum for transacting the business of this organization.

-G. All members of the Executive Committee shall be eighteen (18) years of age or over.
+G. All members of the Executive Committee shall be eighteen (18) years of age or over and reside in Vermont.

 ARTICLE VI: DUTIES OF THE OFFICERS